SysKitTeam/docs-securitymanager/requirements/system-requirements.md

 * 150MB of available hard disk space

 ## Database System
-* SysKit Security Manager Setup will install and configure a new instance of __SQL Server Express 2016 Service Pack 1 LocalDB__ named SSMInstance.
+* SysKit Security Manager Setup will install and configure a new instance of __SQL Server Express 2016 Service Pack 1 LocalDB__ named SysKitSecurityManagerInstance.
     * LocalDB instance can be located in the following directory:
 _%LOCALAPPDATA%\SysKit\Security Manager\Db_